zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 - In turbulent flows, temporal correlations of velocity increments satisfy $`{\tau\mathcal{(l) \propto l}}^{2/3}`$, corresponding to $`z \approx 2/3`$, but these arise from cascade dynamics rather than structural topology.

-By positioning α alongside—but distinct from—traditional critical exponents, RTM unifies multiscale temporal behavior under a **structural paradigm**, extending well beyond the realm of criticality into the rich complexity of hierarchical and confined systems.
+By positioning α alongside, but distinct from, traditional critical exponents, RTM unifies multiscale temporal behavior under a **structural paradigm**, extending well beyond the realm of criticality into the rich complexity of hierarchical and confined systems.

 **2.4 Philosophical Framework and Falsifiability**